IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/test/README.md

 ## How to use this guide

 This document describes, step by step, how anyone with access to an HPC cluster and basic command-line skills can replicate the full bioinformatic workflow: from raw sequencing reads to functionally annotated, phylogenetically validated metagenome-assembled genomes (MAGs).
-Each section explains **what** is done, **with which tool and repository script**, **with which exact parameters**, and **why**, so that methodological decisions (for example, choosing MEGAHIT over metaSPAdes) are justified and reproducible by a third party.

 ---

 ## 0. Experimental design: what samples are being analyzed

-> [!IMPORTANT]
-> Read this section before running anything.
-It determines how the data can — and cannot — be compared.

 - The analysis covers **seven enrichment cultures** of *Microcystis aeruginosa* (`E1`–`E7`), each listed as a row in `result/metadata.txt` under the `SampleID` column.
 - **`E3` is a technical re-sequencing replicate of `E2`**, and **`E5` is a technical re-sequencing replicate of `E4`**.
 They come from the **same genomic DNA extract** as `E2` and `E4` respectively — simply re-sequenced (a repeat run of the same library) — not independent biological cultures or extractions.